 This durable and portable kayak will give you the freedom to explore lakes, gentle rivers, and other bodies of water as you please on your road trip.
-Fully inflatable in just a few minutes, this cushy setup can put you out on the water in a moment’s notice.
+Fully inflatable in just a few minutes, this cushy setup can put you out on the water at a moment’s notice.

 Innova Big Kahuna

 Frisbees provide endless entertainment and will forever be a staple of my road trip packing list.
 Whether I’m camping, strolling the beach, or relaxing at a park, my Innova disc is a great excuse for me and my girlfriend to run around outdoors and breathe some fresh air.

 Leaving my hammock behind on a road trip would be a huge hit to my relaxation capabilities, and thus unacceptable.
 Thankfully, I’ve never forgotten my DoubleNest, so Keri and I can sway in the breeze at will (so long as there are two trees and a nice view).